LLHS Community Volunteer Service Award

 What is the Las Lomas High School Volunteer Service Award?

-Similar to the PVSA, this award recognizes students with significant volunteer service hours within a 12-month period who fall short of achieving the President’s award levels.
+This award recognizes students with significant volunteer service hours within a 12-month period.

 What is the 12-month period?

-Both the PVSA and Las Lomas School Volunteer Service Award periods run from April 1 - March 31.
+The Las Lomas School Volunteer Service Award period runs from April 1 - March 31.

 What are the service award levels?

 Hours are measured over a 12-month period and awards are designated based on cumulative hours.
-The PVSA is offered in multiple levels and is designed to recognize each milestone of your service achievement.
-Levels include bronze, silver and gold.
-The Las Lomas High School Award recognizes students who have completed 30-49 hours of service for the year for teens, and 30-99 hours of service for the year for young adults.
+The Las Lomas High School Award recognizes students who have completed 30 hours or more of service for the year.

 What are the qualifications?